StardustGogeta/Math-Programming/README.md

 <details><summary><b>Minor Math Projects</b></summary>

-  - *Base Converter*: Converts an integer between two different bases.
+- Base Converter: Converts an integer between two different bases.
-  - *Circle Equation Solver*: Determines the equation of a circle through three points.
+- Circle Equation Solver: Determines the equation of a circle through three points.
-  - *Coterminal Angles*: Given an initial angle measurement, finds the coterminal angle closest to 0°.
+- Coterminal Angles: Given an initial angle measurement, finds the coterminal angle closest to 0°.
-  - *Factor Calculator 4*: Lists all divisors of a given integer.
+- Factor Calculator 4: Lists all divisors of a given integer.
-  - *Trigonometric Ratios*: Given an angle in degrees or radians, computes its sine, cosine, tangent, cosecant, secant, and cotangent.
+- Trigonometric Ratios: Given an angle in degrees or radians, computes its sine, cosine, tangent, cosecant, secant, and cotangent.

 </details>